algolia/instantsearch/docgen/src/guides/routing.md

 });
 ```

-As you can see, we are now using the [instantsearch.routers.history](routing.html#instantsearchroutershistory-api) so that we can explicitly set options on the default
-router mechanism used in the previous example.
-What we see also is that both the `router` and `stateMapping` options can be used
-together as a way to easily map `uiState` to `routeState` and vice versa.
+As you can see, we are now using the [instantsearch.routers.history](routing.html#instantsearchroutershistory-api) so that we can explicitly set options on the default router mechanism used in the previous example.
+What we see also is that both the `router` and `stateMapping` options can be used together as a way to easily map `uiState` to `routeState` and vice versa.

 Using that we can configure:
 - `windowTitle`: This method can be used to map the object (`routeState`) returned from `stateToRoute` to your window title
 - `createURL`: This method is called everytime we need to create a url.
-When we want to synchronize the `routeState` to the browser url bar,
-when we want to render `<a href>` tags in the `menu` widget or when you call `createURL` in one of your connectors rendering method
+When we want to synchronize the `routeState` to the browser url bar, when we want to render `<a href>` tags in the `menu` widget or when you call `createURL` in one of your connectors's rendering method
 - `parseURL`: This method is called everytime the user loads, reloads the page or click on back/next buttons of the browser

 ### About SEO

 For your search results to be part of search engines results, you will have to selectively choose them.
-Trying to have all of your search results
-inside search engines could be considered as spam by them.
+Trying to have all of your search results inside search engines could be considered as spam by them.

 To do that, you can create a [`robots.txt`](http://www.robotstxt.org/) and host it at `https://website.com/robots.txt`.